Episcopa Theodora: Bishop discussion

 Theodora’s mosaic in the Church of Santa Prassede, inscribed with "episcopa," sparks diverse scholarly debate.
 In Roman Catholic tradition, women cannot be ordained priests or bishops, yet some proponents of women’s ordination cite Theodora’s title as evidence that women held episcopal roles in the 9th-century Church, implying she was not unique.
 Conversely, others argue "episcopa," the feminine form of "episcopus," referred to a bishop’s wife during a time when bishops could marry, a common early Church practice.
 Both views face scrutiny, as no other woman bishop or use of "episcopa" for a bishop’s wife is documented from this era.
-Gary Macy (2008) asserts there is only five documented references exist to women serving as bishops in Western Christianity, notably, Terni epitaph, Umbria tombstone, and Brigid of Ireland.
+Gary Macy (2008) asserts that only five documented references exist to women serving as bishops in Western Christianity, notably, Terni epitaph, Umbria tombstone, and Brigid of Ireland.

 Scholars like Karen Torjeson (1993), Elizabeth Ursic (2021), and Ute Eisen (2000) assert Theodora was a female bishop, supported by her significant church contributions, evidenced by the mosaic and a reliquary inscription.
 Ally Kateusz observes that while "EPISCOPA" remains intact, the letters "RA" were replaced with gold tesserae, possibly masculinizing her name to "THEODO" to obscure her role.

 Mosaic in the Church of Santa Prassede, depicting (left to right): Theodora, Saint Praxedis, the Virgin Mary, and Saint Pudentiana, with the Agnus Dei, reindeer, and wolves above.

 Alternatively, traditional scholarship, referencing Canon 14 of the Council of Tours, views "episcopa" as an honorific for bishops’ wives or, in Theodora’s case, as the mother of Pope Paschal I, potentially tied to her financial support for the church.
 The descriptor "benignissima" ("gracious" or "beneficent") supports this honorific interpretation.
 However, Ramelli et al. (2021) challenge this, noting that Pope Paschal’s father, Bonusus, was not titled "episcopus" despite his son’s position, indicating "episcopa" was not merely a relational title.
 Gary Macy (2008) and Eisen (2000) confirms Bonusus appears in the Liber Pontificalis without an official title.

 Other theories suggest Theodora led a group of virgins and widows, as an inscription lists such women (e.g., Praxedis, Pudentiana), but their lack of explicit connection to her weakens this view.
 Charles Du Cange proposed she might have been an abbess, yet no evidence supports abbesses being titled "episcopa," and "abbess" would likely have been used instead.
 Some scholars propose "episcopa" is a Quattrocento interpolation, as the inscription shows restoration with a second tablet added post-line 37.
 Ursula Nilgen suggests it could be a "bowdlerization" of an illegible original, but Theodora’s consistent "episcopa" title in the St. Zeno chapel undermines this hypothesis.